juangamella/sempler/README.md

 [Documentation at https://sempler.readthedocs.io/en/latest/]

-Sempler allows you to generate generate semi-synthetic data with known causal ground truth but distributions closely resembling those of a real data set of choice.
+Sempler allows you to generate synthetic data from SCMs and semi-synthetic data with known causal ground truth but distributions closely resembling those of a real data set of choice.
 It is one of the software contributions of the paper [*"Characterization and Greedy Learning of Gaussian Structural Causal Models under Unknown Interventions"*](https://arxiv.org/abs/2211.14897) by Juan L. Gamella, Armeen Taeb, Christina Heinze-Deml and Peter Bühlmann.
 You can find more details in Appendix E of the paper.

 If you find this code useful, please consider citing: